YouTube Removes Newly-Surfaced Video Showing A Militia Shooting And Blowing Up A Replica Mosque

-A YouTube video depicting members of a militia group shooting at and eventually blowing up a miniature replica of a mosque has been removed after it was recently uncovered by a Muslim-American advocacy organization.
+A YouTube video depicting members of a militia group shooting at and eventually blowing up a miniature replica of a mosque has been removed after it was recently uncovered by a Muslim American advocacy organization.

-The video, posted on YouTube about 18 months ago, showed members of the militia group North Dakota Security Force III%, taking position, aiming and firing their weapons at what appeared to be a homemade miniature representation of a mosque.
+The video, posted on YouTube about 18 months ago, showed members of the militia group North Dakota Security Force III%, taking position, aiming, and firing their weapons at what appeared to be a homemade miniature representation of a mosque.
 The video, which was tracked with heavy metal music, showed the men repeatedly firing at the model mosque until it explodes.

 The footage also showed bacon products amid rifle magazines.
-For observant Muslims, the eating of pork is forbidden, as it is in Judaism, and the use of pork products is a common way for critics to insult the religion.
+For observant Muslims, eating pork is forbidden, as it is in Judaism, and the use of pork products is a common way for critics to insult the religion.

 The video was decried by the Council on American-Islamic Relations after an individual alerted the group about the video's existence.